High-Stakes Failures of Backward Induction

-In our paper “High-Stakes Failures of Backward Induction: Evidence from The Price Is Right”, we examine high-stakes strategic choice using more than 40 (!) years of data from the American TV game show The Price Is Right.
+In our paper “High-Stakes Failures of Backward Induction”, we examine high-stakes strategic choice using more than 40 (!) years of data from the American TV game show The Price Is Right.

 Many economic interactions are sequential in nature.
 Such situations can be modeled as sequential games of perfect information, for which the subgame perfect Nash equilibria (SPNE) can be found through backward induction.